The Theme - Social Design Is Invisible

 * A detailed programme for the summer school will be sent out in the course of June.

 Social Design students

-Social Design staff: Brigitte Felderer, Martin Färber, Monika Farukuoye, Ruth Mateus-Berr, Barbara Putz-Plecko, Christina Schraml, Herwig Turk
+Social Design staff: Brigitte Felderer, Martin Färber, Ruth Mateus-Berr, Barbara Putz-Plecko, Nina Pohler, Cosima Terasse, Herwig Turk, Ana Vasof

-The International Summer School 2018 of the Social Design Studio Vienna will be held in cooperation with the Architektur Haus Kärnten.
+The 4th International Social Design Summer School 2019 will be held in cooperation with the Institute of Cultural Analysis.
 Our working space is located at the Hotel Obir, a modernist abandoned Hotel build in 1971 after plans by architect Ilija Arnautović.

 Applicants are asked to submit a motivation letter including a short description of a project idea to build upon during the summer school (max.
 1 page) and a short CV (max.
-1 page).
+1 page) to:

-Applicants will receive notification of acceptance via email latest by end of May 2018.
+Applicants will receive notification of acceptance via email May 29, 2019.

 Students will receive a certificate with 8 ECTS credits from the University of Applied Arts Vienna.

-The Summer School fee is EUR 250 €, including a social welcome dinner.
+The Summer School fee is EUR 200 €, including a social welcome dinner.
 Students are expected to pay for their own travel and accommodation.
-Affordable accommodation is available at the close-by camping site.
-Spaces will be reserved by the university.
+Affordable accommodation is available at the Pension Besser and their apartment house.
+Rooms will be reserved by the university.

 - Social Design Studio